 Not only the beginners, but also the enthusiast photographers, who have a certain level of experience, will enjoy this camera.

-As it has been mentioned earlier, this SLR will sure appeal for technology geeks and avid users of social media.
+As it has been mentioned earlier, this DSLR will sure appeal for technology geeks and avid users of social media.

 Thanks to the presence of NFC and Wi-Fi, you will be able to shoot and upload your photos to your social media page straight away.

-This is the reason why on this website, my team and I recommend T6i as one of the best budget cameras for Instagram and blog photos.
+(It’s also why on Digital World Beauty, I recommend T6i as one of the best budget cameras for Instagram and blog photos.)